U.S. Route 29 in Maryland: Turnpikes

-The Washington, Colesville and Ashton Turnpike Company was established in 1870 in Maryland in the United States.
+The Washington, Colesville and Ashton Turnpike Company was established in 1870 in Maryland.
 Its path began at the Washington and Brookeville Turnpike (also known as the Union plank and turnpike road, today's Georgia Avenue), followed the modern path of Colesville Road (US 29) until the crossing of the Northwest Branch at Burnt Mills, where the turnpike took the route of modern Lockwood Drive to join the path of modern New Hampshire Avenue (MD 650) near White Oak north to Colesville and then to Ashton.

 "Toll Gate #1" was located just as travelers approached the end of the turnpike at Sligo.
 The small wooden toll gate, located at the intersection of today’s Colesville Road and Dale Drive, closed in 1910 with the death of its last toll keeper, Henry Charles Ulrich (born 1849).
-By the mid 1910s, privately run turnpikes had ceased operations with the establishment of Maryland’s State Roads Commission.
+By the mid-1910s, privately run turnpikes had ceased operations with the establishment of Maryland's State Roads Commission.
 On April 1, 1930, Harvey and Blanche (Mrs. K) Kreuzberg opened Mrs. K's Toll House Restaurant in the toll house (with significant expansion) at 9201 Colesville Road.

 MD 27 and MD 29

 US 29 arrived in Maryland in 1934, a year after the initial creation of the Maryland highway numbering scheme.
-US 29 followed a route initially designated as Maryland Route 27, while today's MD 27 was designated as Maryland Route 29.
-The first MD 27 emerged from Washington D.C. along Colesville Road, then followed US 29's existing route as far as White Oak, where it turned north along MD 650 and followed its alignment as far as Ashton.
+US 29 followed a route initially designated as Maryland Route 27 (MD 27), while today's MD 27 was designated as Maryland Route 29 (MD 29).
+The first MD 27 emerged from Washington DC along Colesville Road, then followed US 29's existing route as far as White Oak, where it turned north along MD 650 and followed its alignment as far as Ashton.
 This route had previously been the Washington, Colesville and Ashton Turnpike.
 At Ashton, MD 27 then turned east along MD 108 and followed its alignment through Clarksville (overlapping MD 32 before 1996) until it reached an intersection with Columbia Road, just to the west of MD 108's current interchange with US 29's current route.
 Then, MD 27 turned north and followed Columbia Road (formerly designated MD 982), becoming Old Columbia Pike (formerly designated as MD 987) after crossing MD 103 and continuing north until reaching Main Street (old US 40) in old Ellicott City, where it ended.

-After US 29's arrival in 1934, MD 27 and MD 29 swapped numbers; today's MD 27 received its current designation and did not physically change, while the original MD 27 was re-designated MD 29, and then immediately promoted to US 29, thus removing a conflict between the US highway number and the state highway number system, as AASHO prohibits number duplication between state and US route systems.
+After US 29's arrival in 1934, MD 27 and MD 29 swapped numbers; today's MD 27 received its current designation and did not physically change, while the original MD 27 was redesignated MD 29, and then immediately promoted to US 29, thus removing a conflict between the U.S. Highway number and the state highway number system, as AASHO prohibits number duplication between state and U.S. highway systems.
 US 29 followed MD 29's route all the way into Ellicott City, where it then turned east and overlapped US 40 through Catonsville all the way into Baltimore, where it ended at US 1 (Monroe Street) in southwestern Baltimore.
 Today, the Baltimore County portion of this route is part of MD 144.